naritapandhe/Gender-Age-Classification-CNN/README.md

 ##########################################################
 ## Model Description

-Ensure the following Python packages are installed on your instance:
+Ensure the following Python packages are installed on your machine:

 * numpy
-* tensorflow (For instructions on how to setup TensorFlow on AWS, see TensorFlow on AWS Instructions)
+* tensorflow
 * sklearn
 * scipy
 * pandas